The AZEK (NYSE:AZEK) Posts Quarterly Earnings Results, Beats Expectations By $0.04 EPS

-The AZEK (NYSE:AZEK) announced its quarterly earnings data on Wednesday.
-The company reported $0.26 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $0.04, MarketWatch Earnings reports.
-The AZEK had a negative net margin of 0.89% and a positive return on equity of 10.13%.
+The AZEK (NYSE:AZEK) posted its earnings results on Wednesday.
+The company reported $0.26 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $0.04, MarketWatch Earnings reports.
+The AZEK had a positive return on equity of 10.13% and a negative net margin of 0.89%.

 The AZEK Company Inc engages in designing, manufacturing, and selling building products for residential and commercial markets in the United States.
 The company operates through Residential and Commercial segments.
 Its products include decks, rails, trims, accessories, and specialty exteriors; and partitions, lockers, and polymer solutions.